sc010575/TopMovies/README.md

 # Project Structure

-Develop the application with Swift 3.0 and iOS 10.
+Develop the application with Swift 3.0 and iOS 10 , Xcode Version 8.1.
 When the application will start , it will fetch the Top rated Movies  from http://api.themoviedb.org/3/movie.

 At this moment data is cached in the memory and it show the list of movies.